|

 Sports Hall of Fame and was inducted into the Upper

 Peninsula Sports Hall of Fame in 1990.
-Ed is an older brother to MTU player
+Ed is an older brother to MTU players

 Ed Maki